fsi-open/admin-bundle/Resources/doc/contexts.md

 If the custom contexts are to be invoked before defaults, they need to have priority set to higher than 0.

 ## Context manager
 Context manager holds all contexts.
-The most important method is `createContext($route, Element $element)` - it iterates over all contexts checking if they support the route and admin element (via `supports($route, Element $element)` method).
+The most important method is `createContext(string $route, Element $element): ?ContextInterface` - it iterates over all contexts checking if they support the route and admin element (via `supports(string $route, Element $element): bool` method).
 Then it sets admin element on supporting context and returns it.